grew-nlp/grew_doc/content/doc/commands.md

 ## Changing nodes order

-Change and ordered node into an unordered node
+Change an ordered node into an unordered node

 ~~~grew
 unorder N.feat
 ~~~

-Change and unordered node into an ordered node
+Change an unordered node into an ordered node

 ~~~grew
 insert N :> M  % put the unordered node N right after the node M
 insert N :< M  % put the unordered node N right before the node M
 ~~~

-The two commands can be used together to move a node.
-For instance the next rules exchange the position of `N1` and `N2`
+The two commands `unorder` and `insert` can be used together to move a node.
+For instance the next rule exchanges the positions of `N1` and `N2`

 ~~~grew
 rule ex {